 Young Horse Training Techniques

-The purpose of this module is to enable the learner to train young horses under supervision.
+The purpose of this component is to enable the learner to train young horses under supervision.
 Examine the risks involved in handling young horses and the importance of implementing safe working practices.
 Discuss a training programme for a young horse.
 Explain and explore sequences of paces and walk, trot and canter and recommended exercises.
 Show competence in lunging.
 Procedures for jumping over trot poles and small fences.

 Sport Horse Riding

 This component will prepare the student to handle a horse safely both on the ground and when being ridden on the flat, on the road and over jumps.
 The student will gain knowledge of how to ride and school a variety of horses in harmony, enhancing the horse’s natural beauty and elegance.